LailaBeqiri23/LailaBeqiri23/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my web programmer skills.
-- 🌱 I’m currently learning web-development at DCI
+- 🌱 I’m currently learning web-development at DCI.
 - 📫 How to reach me: lailabeqiri@libero.it
 - 😄 Pronouns: Lailita
 - ⚡ Fun fact: